goauthentik/authentik/website/docs/flow/index.md

 title: Overview
 ---

 Flows are a major component in authentik.
-In conjunction with stages and policies, flows are at the heart of our system of building blocks, used to define and execute the workflows of authentication.
+In conjunction with stages and [policies](../policies/index.md), flows are at the heart of our system of building blocks, used to define and execute the workflows of authentication.

+There are over a dozen default, out-of-the box flows availble in authentik.
+You can also [create](#create-a-flow) your own custom flow, using the Admin interface.

 A flow is a method of describing a sequence of stages.
 A stage represents a single verification or logic step.
-By defining and connecting a series of stages within a flow, and then attaching [policies](../policies/index.md) to stages as needed, you can build a highly flexible process for authenticating users, enrolling them, and more.
+By connecting a series of stages within a flow (and optionally attaching policies as needed) you can build a highly flexible process for authenticating users, enrolling them, and more.

 For example, a standard login flow would consist of the following stages: